cseanburns/personal_knowledge_mgmt/README.md

 This repository serves as a handbook on personal knowledge management.
-It was created during the summer of 2022, then updated in the summer of 2023, and the recent update is for the spring 2024 course.
+It was created during the summer of 2022, updated in the summer of 2023, and the recent update is for the spring 2024 course.